bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ## 1).
 Candidate Methods

+![Regression Methods](screenshots/caret_regression_methods.png)

+*Visualisation 09: Two-dimensional multidimensional scaling (MDS) plot of regression method similarity.
+Working models retained for analysis are highlighted in blue, while models that failed during training or were excluded due to software incompatibilities are highlighted in red.
+The grey points represent the broader pool of available caret regression methods.
+The working methods are spread reasonably well across the plot, indicating that the selection covers a broad range of different regression approaches.*

 Candidate methods were selected to ensure broad coverage across distinct regression modelling families, including linear, nonlinear, parametric, nonparametric, Bayesian, kernel-based, ensemble, and instance-based methods.

-![Regression Methods](screenshots/caret_regression_methods.png)

-*Visualisation 06: Two-dimensional MDS plot of regression method similarity.
-Working models retained for analysis are highlighted in blue, while models that failed are highlighted in red.*
+# Part C: Methods

 ## 2).
 Candidate Models